lazydoozer/prewave/README.md

 *Docker*
 1. Build the docker image and host application
    &emsp; a.
-Navigate to root of repository and build image: docker build --tag prewave .
-   &emsp; b.
-Start the prewave container and expose port 8080 to port 8080 on the host.
+Navigate to root of repository and build image: _docker build --tag prewave .  _ &emsp; b.
+Start the prewave container and expose port 8080 to port 8080 on the host: _docker run --publish 8080:8080 prewave_

 **Output**
 1. A results file(prewave_results.json) will be genenated in the root of the repo